 The Massachusetts Bible Society established the Donald A. Wells Preaching Prize in 2007 to honor Executive Director Emeritus Donald A. Wells and his commitment to social justice.
-The prize is awarded each year to a student from one of the member schools of the Boston Theological Institute for a sermon based on a biblical text that raises an issue of social justice in the contemporary world.
+The prize includes a check for $1,000 and is awarded each year to a student from one of the member schools of the Boston Theological Institute for a sermon based on a biblical text that raises an issue of social justice in the contemporary world.

 Don Wells was the Executive Director of the Massachusetts Bible Society, a Christian non-profit organization working to promote biblical literacy, understanding, and dialogue as well as a better understanding of the biblical imperatives for justice and reconciliation.
 A major focus of his work at MBS was to increase awareness of the multiple voices embedded in the biblical texts and of the voices of people at home and around the world who are reading those texts, including feminists, womanists, and all who have traditionally been marginalized.
 He served MBS for 19 years and was named Emeritus in 2007.
 He is currently the Theologian in Residence at Old South Church in Boston.

 2016 - 'Are We Always with the Poor?
 Welcoming the Stranger, Responding to Need' - Amelia Nugent, Harvard Divinity School - View sermon.